socayooot/ngalay-project2/README.md

 I am happy to say that I breezed through this project fairly easily.

 The hardest part of the project was finding the address of sekret_fn.
 My first approach to finding the address was copying the sekret_fn function into another program and running it and seeing where the address jumps to.
 This does not work because the address is calcualted during run-time and not the actual address of where the function actually lies.
 I ended up plugging in a lot of random addresses and values that did not work.
 In the QtRV simulator there is a section in machine where you can go look at symbol.
 When I opened it, I was able to find sekret_fn's address which was 0x0000323c and I shoved that into a hex to text converter.

+Another issue that I faced is in task 2.
+In my github I have provided screenshots of it.
+I have different addresses pointed to whenever I input the string abcdefghijklmnopqrstèþÿ¿.
+Sometimes I would have different addresses that I would return too and I am not too sure why.
+From my understanding, what is happening is that since the buffer is overflowed and were forcefull changing the return address, I am trying to jump to this address that I stated unconditionally because I know that the program is going to try to access that memory space that was overflowed from the buffer.

 **Approximately how much time you think you spent on the project?**